 The Texas Interagency Council for the Homeless' 2012 Annual Report and Pathways Home Addendum states that "Homelessness is not a static condition.
 Most individuals experience short episodes of homelessness lasting only a few nights.
 Some individuals - many who face multiple barriers to attaining and retaining housing - experience chronic homelessness that lasts more than a year" (2012, p.19).
-Chronically homeless persons are defined by the McKinney-Vento Homeless Assistance Act, means that, with respect to an individual or family, that individual or families "is homeless" and "has been homeless and living or residing in a place not meant for human habitation, a safe haven, or an emergency shelter continuously for at least 1 year or on at least 4 separate occasions in the last 3 years" and has a head of the household with a disability.
+Chronically homeless persons are defined by the McKinney-Vento Homeless Assistance Act, means that, with respect to an individual or family, that individual or family "is homeless" and "has been homeless and living or residing in a place not meant for human habitation, a safe haven, or an emergency shelter continuously for at least 1 year or on at least 4 separate occasions in the last 3 years" and has a head of the household with a disability.

 Approximately 1% of the Texas population can be classified as literally homeless (e.g., per 24 CFR § 91.5 "lacking a fixed, regular and adequate nighttime residence") or at-risk of homelessness.
 The definition of at-risk of homelessness is in Needs Assessment Section 10.
 TDHCA estimates that 1% of the rural population would also meet these classifications.
 Rural areas typically have fewer jobs and shelters than urban areas, which makes conditions especially difficult for homeless persons.
-The National Alliance to End Homelessness reports that homeless persons in rural areas are more likely to be white, and homeless farmworkers and Native Americans are also generally found in rural areas.
-Migrant farmworkers, because of their mobile lifestyle, extremely low incomes, and lack of affordable housing, are at high risk for homelessness.
+The National Alliance to End Homelessness reports that homeless persons in rural areas are more likely to be white.
+Homeless farmworkers and Native Americans are also generally found in rural areas.
+Farmworkers are at high risk for homelessness because of their mobile lifestyles and extremely low incomes.
 According to the 2013 Point-in-Time counts for the Texas Balance of State CoC and the Wichita Falls/Wise, Palo Pinto, Wichita, and Archer Counties CoC which account for most of the state's rural populations but include some non-rural areas, there were 9,384 homeless persons in these areas, with 2,708 in emergency shelter, 1,107 in transitional housing, and 5,569 unsheltered.